 Consider using stations even further away from the parade route, and prepare to walk more than you might want in the July heat.

-And remember, the police may also block additional areas due to security concerns, so be prepared to walk further than you might have anticipated.
+And remember, the police may also block additional areas due to security concerns, so be aware that you may have to walk even further than you might have anticipated.

 Bastille Day's Biggest Parties: Firemen's Balls across Paris